MilesLitteral/aleph/README.md

 I intend to make version of Aleph that is pure haskell at some point and deprecates all Python module with Haskell ones and vice-versa
 (a version of Aleph that is pure Python)

+I (SasoriZero) wrote this in 2022 thus before Luma Labs AI blew the lid off of NeRF Rendering and it became popular